 Process: First beginning with sketches — often two or more for a face — Gabriela then combines the most interesting lines, painting them onto the canvas.
 She discards all details and focuses on the few lines that make recognizable the character, expression or mood.

 Inspiration: The artist’s subjects are inspired by public figures and personalities, family and friends, and interesting faces she discovers.
 Her favorite painter is Pablo Picasso, but she also draws inspiration from Warhol, Lichtenstein, Matisse, Miró and a variety of other contemporary artists.
-Originally from Mexico, Gabriela Zapien now paints from her home in Pennsylvania.
+Originally from Mexico, Gabriela Zapien now paints from her home in Colorado.